kgateway-dev/community/CONTRIBUTING.md

 multiple PRs simultaneously.
 This ensures fair review capacity across all applicants.
 - Please follow the community guidelines for issue assignment. **Do not self-assign issues.** Many issues require maintainer triage and scoping before they are ready to be worked on.
-- Post your PRs in the `#kgateway-contributors` Slack channel to get early feedback from maintainers.
+- Post your PRs in the [`#kgateway-contributors`](https://cloud-native.slack.com/archives/C09LVSV2TV3) Slack channel to get early feedback from maintainers.
-- Not following the AI policy may result in your LFX application being dismissed.
+- Not following the [AI policy](/CODE-OF-CONDUCT.md#generative-ai-policy) may result in your LFX application being dismissed.

-Once you have three PRs merged into the repo, you may apply for organization membership, which removes the limit on open PRs.
+Once you have five PRs merged into the repo, you may apply for organization membership, which removes the limit on open PRs.
 See the [contributor ladder guide](CONTRIBUTOR_LADDER.md) for details on roles and how to apply.

-#### Organization members

 ## Community Assignments
 We welcome community contributions and encourage members to work on issues.
 To maintain an active and healthy development environment, we have the following policies: